jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 Outputs
 -------

 The output is something you, the programmer decides.
-It might be a text file, a CSV file, a graphic, etc, etc, it may just be the result printed to screen.
+It might be a text file, a CSV file, a graphic, etc., etc., it may just be the result printed to screen.

 .. code-block::